The idea of a trekking walk on the Himalaya suggests the snow and the ice, and then to a beautiful… but strenuous hike ….

 Some unique in the world animal species, live in this area: the bear with the collar and a very rare brown bear.

-The park is located in Uttarakhand, state in northern India, near the border with China and it is in World Heritage of humanity List by UNESCO.
+The park is located in Uttarakhand, state in northern India, near the border with China and it is in UNESCO’s World Heritage Sites List.

 It’s the smallest in the world, with an area of just over the 87 km2, but it is considered, thanks to its special microclimate, a real paradise for every botanist of our planet!